Eve-G99/Tiny-TodoList-API-C/README.md

 - **ASP.NET Core**: Used for creating the API.
 - **MongoDB**: Used as the backend database to store task data.
+- **Docker**: Used to containerize the application and MongoDB for easy deployment and management.

 ### Prerequisites